Village in the Alps

 Exception!

 I did say there were almost no exceptions, right?
-Here are a few verbs with irregular imperative forms:
+Here are a few verbs with imperative forms:

 • être(to be): sois, soyons, soyez